jorendorff/machine-learning/notes.md

     ascent on this function to find a maximum, then do k-nn on that point in representation space to find a word?

-word2vec didn't come along until 2013, according to Wikipedia.
+-   Q: word2vec didn't come along until 2013, according to Wikipedia.
 So what is this paper?

+    A: word2vec was special because you could train it on a billion tokens in a day.
+This was the result of optimization work that made it computationally cheaper.
+Start with Morin and Bengio 2005, "Hierarchical Probabilistic Neural Network Language Model", below.

 ### Elhage et al. A mathematical framework for transformer circuits.
 Dec 2021.